jpalacios2022/Workshop_debt_securites/README.md

 # Workshop_debt_securites
-Jupiter notebooks with some exercises about bonds.
+Python code taken from Jupiter notebooks with some exercises about bonds.